+Positive, accurate, meaningful and respectful communication to nurture a shared belief in high expectations for all students and celebrate success

+- Monthly newsletter e.g., school's improvement agenda, school achievement data, behaviour statistics

+- Enrolment packages

+- Parent handbook provided to all families

+- Facebook Page

+- School website

+- Daily absence SMS

+- Parent Information sessions in the first six weeks of Term 1 and informal parent-teacher discussions throughout the year

-Positive, accurate, meaningful and respectful communication to nurture a shared belief in high expectations for all students and celebrate success Enrolment Packages Parent handbook (provided to all families) Facebook Page School Website Daily absence SMS Weekly assessment and celebration of learning vents Parent information sessions and parent/teacher interviews Positive examples of work sent home Newspaper articles re. special events/ projects Classroom newsletters sent home Class dojo posts Encouraging parents to share knowledge, aspirations and concerns with their child's teacher Parent teacher interviews offered each semester-scheduled by appointment Teachers make themselves available through an open-door policy as well as communication with parents by Class Dojo, phone and email.
+- Weekly assembly and celebrations of learning events -Academic, Behaviour and Principal Awards

+- positive examples of students' work sent home

+- Newspaper articles re. special events/projects - classroom newsletters each term

+Encouraging parents to share knowledge, aspirations and concerns with their child's teacher

+- Parent teacher interviews offered each semester-scheduled by appointment - Teachers make themselves available through an open-door policy as well as communication with parents by Class Dojo, phone and email.

 A genuine desire to build understanding of students' backgrounds by creating an environment that provides opportunities for student and parents to share their stories and perspectives.

-Interviews with all new families on arrival at Glenore Grove State School Grandparent's Day NAIDOC Week celebrations
+- Interviews with all new families on arrival at Glenore Grove State School

-COMMUNICATION
+- Grandparent's Day

+- NAIDOC Week celebrations

 Ensuring parents know about the various methods of communication the school will use, and what opportunities are available for parents/carers to formally and informally communicate with the school.

+- Parent handbook

+- Class information session

+- Use of a range of communication tools and channels, including, communication books, Facebook, e-mail, Class Dojo, postcards and text messages.

+- The principal and teachers make themselves available through an open-door policy as well as communication with parents by phone and email.

+- School Calendar

-Parent handbook Class information session Use of a range of communication tools and channels, including, communication books, Facebook, e-mail, Class Dojo, postcards and text messages.
-The principal and teachers make themselves available through an open-door policy as well as communication with parents by phone and email.
-School Calendar Making opportunities to communicate and engage with parents and children who have recently enrolled at the school Open afternoon and parent information sessions at the start of each year Interviews with all new families on arrival at Glenore Grove State School Student induction sessions Review of Transition Statements, OneSchool information, transfer notes and any other information available from previous education providers Providing opportunities for parents to meet with their child's teacher to get to know each other and build respect and trust over time Informal contact with parents and the community Social events e.g., Grandparents' Day, Under 8s Day, and the end-of-year Christmas Concert. •P &amp; C Inviting the wider school community to special event days at the school • Showcasing students' learning, for example weekly parades, Grandparents' Day, Under 8s Day and NAIDOC week.
+Making opportunities to communicate and engage with parents and children who have recently enrolled at the school available from previous education providers

+- open afternoon and parent information sessions at the start of each year - Interviews with all new families on arrival at Glenore Grove State School - student induction sessions - review of Transition Statements, OneSchool information, transfer notes and any other information

+Providing opportunities for parents to meet with their child's teacher to get to know each other and build respect and trust over time showcasing students' learning, for example weekly parades, Grandparents' Day, Under 8s Day and NAIDOC week.

+- informal contact with parents and the community - social events e.g., Grandparents' Day, Under 8s Day, and the end-ofyear Christmas Concert. - P&C

+Inviting the wider school community to special event days at the school